 “Honestly, my mom had a good relationship with Coach Bobo, and that’s how I got in touch with CSU,” Keevan told the Denver Post.
 “She’s the one who really got to me where I am now.
 I quit football when I was in fifth grade and she pushed me for three years.
 She believed in me.
 She taught me not to be a quitter.
 I finally started playing football again in eighth grade and she never missed a single one of my games.”Advertisement

-The 5-foot-11 cornerback may stand an inch shorter and 15 pounds lighter than his father, but he’s starting to turn heads in Fort Collins.
+The 5-foot-11 cornerback may stand an inch shorter and 15 pounds lighter than his father, but he turned heads in Fort Collins.

 After starring at Salem High School in Conyers, Georgia, where he tallied seven interceptions, 42 tackles and three forced fumbles as a senior and was rated a three-star prospect by 247Sports, Keevan was thrown into the fire as a freshman with the Rams.